buffalojoec/solana/svm/doc/spec.md

 The interface to SVM is represented by the `transaction_processor::TransactionBatchProcessor` struct.
-To create a `TransactionBatchProcessor` object the client need to specify the `slot`, `epoch`, `epoch_schedule`, `fee_structure`, `runtime_config`, and `program_cache`.
+To create a `TransactionBatchProcessor` object the client needs to specify the `slot`, `epoch`, `epoch_schedule`, `fee_structure`, `runtime_config`, and `program_cache`.